-Design Relationships - continued
+Design Relationships - continued 01 04

 A majority of respondents considered that the location of satellite dishes should be discreet.
-Dishes should therefore be of the minimum appropriate size and fixed to the side or rear of the property.
-They, like some (but not all) solar panel installations, are categorised as Permitted Development but it is hoped that Residents will take heed of the guidance offered.
-A small majority (3.26%) of respondents considered that the installation of solar panels should be encouraged providing they are discreetly located and do not adversely affect the street scene or can be viewed from other Village vistas.
+Dishes ought therefore be of the minimum appropriate size and preferably fixed to the side or rear of the property where reception allows.
+They, like some (but not all) solar panel installations, are categorised as Permitted Development outside of the conservation area but it is hoped that Residents will take heed of the guidance offered.
+A small majority (3.26%) of respondents considered that the installation of solar panels ought to be encouraged providing they are discreetly located and do not adversely affect the street scene or can be viewed from other Village vistas.

 A substantial majority of residents considered that large commercial wind turbines have an adverse impact on landscape character, wildlife, heritage assets, footpath safety and visual impact.
 Installations should not be encouraged but considered on a case by case basis.
-Similarly, a substantial majority considered that the erection of mobile phone or wifi masts should be discouraged.
+Similarly, a substantial majority considered that the erection of mobile 'phone or wifi masts should be discouraged.
 However, the need for proper mobile 'phone and wifi services is supported by the Villagers and as such, masts should be discreetly located and where possible camouflaged or concealed within an existing structure.